Hard Water vs. Soft Water

 While hard water can be damaging to your skin, hair, clothing, and dishes - it actually isn't

-However, like mentioned above, hard water can have a negative effect on your skin and hair by leaving a build-up of soap residue.
+However, as mentioned above, hard water can have a negative effect on your skin and hair by leaving a build-up of soap residue.
 Because of the high mineral content, it will strip your natural oils and leave you feeling dry.
 Hard water can flair several skin conditions and lead to acne or even eczema.
 Dry, itchy skin, more frequent breakouts on your face and body, and lifeless, brittle hair are some of the effects of using hard water over time.

 It also makes it difficult for your laundry machine to properly rinse the soap off of your clothes due to the build-up of minerals.
 This leaves soap residue on them - sometimes causing them to smell unclean, and could lead to rashes and allergies on your skin.
 For the same reasons, hard water causes soap scum buildup on your dishes, leaving them looking stained and cloudy.